Lab Based Workshops

-Kaltura is a video repository solution for USF Tampa campus online instructors.
+Kaltura is a media hosting solution for USF Tampa campus online instructors.
 It has powerful tools such as auto-captioning, analytics, and chaptering.
-Since Kaltura is an extensive solution, the scope of this session will be to provide an overall orientation and the basics for getting started.
-IMPORTANT: Kaltura is only available to instructors teaching fully online courses at USF Tampa campus.
+The Kaltura platform is extensive so the scope of this workshop will be to provide an orientation along with some of its primary tools.
+Please note that Kaltura is only available for fully online courses.

 Online Groups: Best Practices & Tools

 Facilitating group projects can be challenging within the online environment.
 This workshop will examine how other USF faculty have successfully employed group work, lessons learned, and research based best practices.
 Also covered will be an overview of the Canvas group tools including setup, group workspace options, and group grading.

 Enhancing Online Academic Integrity

 One of the greatest challenges with online education is maintaining academic integrity.
 In this workshop we will explore some of the leading course design strategies and tools to deter cheating and examine common questions related to online cheating including - What are the most common methods of cheating in an online course?
 Does cheating occur more in online classes or in face-to-face classes?

 An estimated 99.8% of college students have some type of mobile device.
 How can these be leveraged for learning?
 This workshop, Mobile Learning: Best Practices of the Anytime Learner, will explore some of the most prevalent strategies of mLearning (mobile learning) and will help devise personalized strategies to make online students “anytime learners”.

 Online Accessibility for the Benefit of All